 Nowadays, of course, we have reams of banking regulations and entire organizations like the FDIC – created after the devastating effects of the Great Depression – to protect consumers from unfair financial practices.
 Unfortunately, when it comes to the lending industry, usury limits – the legal benchmark for the rates lenders can charge for certain products – are handled at the state level and vary widely by locale.

 Interest Limits By State

-Officially, the “legal rate of interest” ranges between 5 percent and 10 percent in most states.
-But some states, such as South Dakota and New Mexico, allow a legal rate as high as 15 percent.
+Officially, the “legal rate of interest” ranges between 5% and 10% in most states.
+But some states, such as South Dakota and New Mexico, allow a legal rate as high as 15%.

 In some cases, a state’s general usury limit is based on Federal Reserve interest rates; other times on that state’s own rules.
-For example, Pennsylvania decided it’s criminal to charge more than 25 percent interest, while Colorado and Oklahoma have a general usury limit of 45 percent.
+For example, Pennsylvania decided it’s criminal to charge more than 25% interest, while Colorado and Oklahoma have a general usury limit of 45%.
 Meanwhile, Nevada and New Hampshire have no usury limits at all.

 For Most, Interest Limits Don’t Matter At All